 Debt securities carry credit risk, interest rate risk and prepayment risk.
 Credit risk is the risk that a Fund could lose money if the issuer of a debt security defaults or fails to pay interest or principal when it is due.
 Some debt securities that are rated below investment grade are generally considered speculative because they present a greater risk of loss, including default, than higher quality debt securities.
-The credit risk of a particular issuer's debt security may vary based on its priority for repayment.
-For example, higher ranking (senior) debt securities have a higher priority than lower ranking (subordinated) securities.
+The credit risk of a particular issuer's debt securities have a higher priority than lower ranking (subordinated) securities.
 This means that the issuer might not make payments on subordinated securities while continuing to make payments on senior securities.
 In addition, in the event of bankruptcy, holders of higher-ranking senior securities may receive amounts otherwise payable to the holders of more junior securities.

 Interest rate risk is the risk that the value of certain debt securities will tend to fall when interest rates rise.
 In general, debt securities with longer terms tend to fall more in value when interest rates rise than debt securities with shorter terms.
 Prepayment risk occurs when issuers prepay fixed rate debt securities when interest rates fall, forcing a Fund to invest in securities with lower interest rates.
 Issuers of debt securities are also subject to the provisions of bankruptcy, insolvency and other laws affecting the rights and remedies of creditors that may restrict the ability of the issuer to pay, when due, the principal of and interest on its debt securities.
-The possibility exists therefore, that, as a result of bankruptcy, litigation or other conditions, the ability of an issuer to pay, when due, the principal of and interest on its debt securities may become impaired.
+The possibility exists therefore, that, as a result of bankruptcy, litigation or other conditions, the ability of an issuer to pay, when due, the principal of and interest may become impaired.

 Junk Bonds.
 Junk bonds generally offer a higher current yield than that available for investment grade issues.
 However, below investment grade debt securities involve higher risks, in that they are especially subject to adverse changes in general economic conditions and in the industries in which the issuers are engaged, to changes in the financial condition of the issuers, and to price fluctuations in response to changes in interest rates.
 During periods of economic downturn or rising interest rates, highly leveraged issuers may experience financial stress that could adversely affect their ability to make payments of interest and principal and increase the possibility of default.
 At times in recent years, the prices of many below investment grade debt securities declined substantially, reflecting an expectation that many issuers of such securities might experience financial difficulties.
 As a result, the yields on below investment grade debt securities rose dramatically, reflecting the risk that holders of such securities could lose a substantial portion of their value as a result of the issuers' financial restructuring or default.
 There can be no assurance that such price declines will not recur.
 The market for below investment grade debt issues generally is thinner and less active than that for higher quality securities, which may limit a Fund's ability to sell such securities at fair value in response to changes in the economy or financial markets.
-Adverse publicity and investor perceptions, whether based on fundamental analysis, may also decrease the values and liquidity of below investment grade debt securities, especially in a thinly traded market.
-Changes in the rating of a debt security by recognized rating services may affect the value of these investments.
+Adverse publicity and investor perceptions, whether based on fundamental analysis, may also decrease the values and liquidity of below investment grade debt securities at fair security by recognized rating services may affect the value of these investments.
 A Fund will not necessarily dispose of a security when its rating is reduced below its rating at the time of purchase.
 However, the Adviser will monitor the investment to determine whether continued investment in the security will assist in meeting the Fund's investment objective.